 Awareness → Consideration → Decision → Retention → Advocacy

 However, you could be more specific than that.
 You could dive deeper into what happens to every stage above.
-For example, the Awareness stage could be broken down to customers looking for an item, seeing your social media post, or other marketing materials.
+For example, to understand the steps your customers take when interacting with your brand you schedule social media posts to kick start your customer journey.
+The Awareness stage could be broken down to customers looking for an item, seeing your social media post, or other marketing materials.
 For consideration, it can be that the customer navigates your website, reads product reviews, and watches product demonstrations.
 The same thing is applied for every stage you add.

 Remember that when you go deeper and specify each stage, you have the chance to make each stage efficient to increase your customer's satisfaction at every touchpoint they have with your business.
 This ultimately helps in creating an overall excellent customer experience.